KitronikLtd/pxt-kitronik-smart-greenhouse/c_AutoWateringTutorial.md

 ### @activities true
 ### @explicitHints true

+# Automatic Plant Watering

-# Displaying Temperature, Humidity & Soil Moisture
+## Soil Moisture Alarm

-## Temperature on a Single LED
 ### Introduction Step @unplugged
-In the "Greenhouse Visual Thermometer" tutorial (click [here](https://makecode.microbit.org/#tutorial:https://github.com/KitronikLtd/pxt-kitronik-ec-board/a_VisualThermometerTutorial) to view) all the ZIP LEDs were used to display the temperature.
-However, this isn't always very helpful as there are other measurements it would be good to display, such as humidity and soil moisture.
+In the "Displaying Temperature, Humidity & Soil Moisture" tutorial (click [here](https://makecode.microbit.org/#tutorial:https://github.com/KitronikLtd/pxt-kitronik-ec-board/b_UsingZIPLEDHueTutorial) to view) the ZIP LED colour hue was used to display the sensor values.
+In this tutorial, soil moisture will be displayed in the same way, but the measurement will also be used to control when a plant is watered.

-In this tutorial, learn how to use the ZIP LED hue feature to display data on a single status LED.
+This tutorial is going to require the Prong to be connected to the Environmental Control Board using crocodile clips.
+Connect Prong 3V to one of the 3V pads, Prong GND to one of the GND pads and Prong P1 to the Pin1 pad.
+Stick it into a plant pot.

 ![Ticking Halo HD Clock animation](https://KitronikLtd.github.io/pxt-kitronik-halohd/assets/Ticking-Clock-Animation.gif)